 Cupping creates a negative pressure as the cups are attached to the skin.
-The cups facilitate moving old or stagnated blood to the surface to be processed faster by the body and replaced with new blood to encourage healing.
-With different styles of cupping such as moving (sliding), stationary, flash (where the cup is momentarily placed on the skin repeatedly) and bleeding (the skin is broken with a single use needle and a cup is placed over top).
+The cups helps to move old or stagnated blood to the surface, so that it can be processed faster by the body and replaced with new blood to speed up healing.

-Tui na is a form of Chinese Massage that can be administered while the patient is fully clothed or under a towel or direct to the skin with massage oil.
-There is a variety of techniques such as smoothing, grasping, circular rubbing, pressing and rolling, with the use of fingers, palms, forearm and elbows.
+Tui na is a form of Chinese Massage.
+There are a variety of techniques such as smoothing, grasping, circular rubbing, pressing and rolling, with the use of fingers, palms, forearm and elbows.
 This is also a great modality for children and infants.

-A Gua sha tool is a flat hand held tool often made from horn, crystals or pounamu with various shapes and is used to apply medium pressure over oiled skin to increase blood flow, stimulate the lymphatic system and meridians in the body.
+A Gua sha tool is a flat hand held tool often made from horn, crystals or pounamu.
+They come in various shapes and are used to apply medium pressure over oiled skin to increase blood flow, stimulate the lymphatic system.
 Often used in Facial Rejuvenation.

 EASTERN DIETARY ADVICE:

 In Chinese Medicine the energetic property of food is considered including their cooking style and how this impacts your body.
 Advice is given for what foods are suitable for your individual diagnosis.
-Nutrition is the basis for TCM with no single diet being the perfect fit for everybody.
+Nutrition is the basis for TCM.